STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Conclusion and Limitations

 We propose a simple but effective self-training framework for edge detection named STEdge, to leverage unlabeled image datasets.
-It is the first self-training approach proposed for edge detection.
-The proposed method show superiority on generalization ability and edge detection performance on several benchmark datasets.
-In the future, we plan to explore the full pipeline of utilizing unlabeled web images for self-training edge detection.
+To the best of our knowledge, it is among the first self-training pipeline proposed for edge detection.
+The framework consists of multi-layer teaching by noisy pseudo labels and consistency regularization to suppress complicated textures.
+During iterative training, network predictions and the noisy pseudo labels are evolving simultaneously.
+Experimental results show the superiority of the proposed STEdge on generalization ability and edge detection performance on several benchmark datasets.
+In the future, we plan to explore the full pipeline of utilizing unlabeled web images for self-training edge detection and further improve the cross-dataset generality.